 If you want to make something warm and comforting on game day, look no further than this Irish Beer Cheese Dip.
 Enjoy with pretzel bites, veggies or chips!

 Could there be anything more satisfying than a recipe that’s made with your favorite beer, multiple cheeses and spices?
 When it comes to entertaining, I’m a HUGE fan of dips.
-Whether it be my Irish Pub Cheese, Spinach & Artichoke Hot Crab Dip or Roasted Red Pepper Sauce… I’ll take a tablescape of them all!
+Whether it be my Irish Pub Cheese, Spinach & Artichoke Hot Crab Dip or this Better Than Trader Joes Black Bean Dip.
+I’ll take a tablescape of them all!

 BEST BREW FOR BEER CHEESE DIP: